Privacy Policy

 All therapists securely store client information in Halaxy, a GDPR-compliant practice management system used for session notes, appointment scheduling, and record-keeping.

-While individual therapists cannot access each other's client records, the practice owner (Dr Rachel Whatmough) has administrative access to all records for security and operational purposes.
+While individual therapists cannot access each other's client records, the practice owner (Dr Rachel Whatmough) has limited administrative access to client records, used only for essential security and operational purposes.

 Alternative Practice Management Systems